christian-vorhemus/autcar/docs/2_Software_Setup.md

  python3 rc_sample.py
  ```

  Your car is now listening for commands (by default on port 8090). **Important**: You'll see warnings saying `warnings.warn('Unsupported architecture (%s).
 ONNX Runtime supports 64bit architecture, only.
 Warning: Could not load Trainer` - this is expected, you can ignore those.
-When you see `Listening on :8090` on the screen, your car is listening for commands and works as expected.
+When you see `Listening on :8090` as the last statement on the screen, your car is listening for commands and works as expected.

 2. On your PC, change directory into the `src` folder and start the web client with
  ```